 ‘That’s what the M3 Pro is for’

-No. A machine that has Pro in its name needs to have at least the very basic features for any pro user.
-Everyone from developers to doctors to university researchers with a bunch of browser tabs need at least two displays nowadays.
+No. A machine that costs over €2000 and has Pro in its name needs to have at least the very basic features for any “pro” user.
+Everyone from developers to doctors to university researchers with a bunch of browser tabs needs at least two displays nowadays.

 ‘The base M3 is a mobile chip’